freeman42x/blog/Articles/Haskell web frameworks.md

 * ✔ miso + servant -> miso is very simple, performant and featureful.
 Combined with servant, it's a full-stack solution
 * yesod - has cases in which is inflexible

-## Optimal compile to HTML framework or library:
+## compile to HTML framework or libraries:

 * XHTML http://hackage.haskell.org/package/xhtml
 * Blaze http://hackage.haskell.org/package/blaze-html - improves on XHTML?